patkilleen/icosmo_2020_simulations/README.md

 - **global.log.level**: (DEBUG,INFO,WARNING,ERROR,FATAL) used to filter the types (and frequency) of messages logged.
 DEBUG will log everything, so INFO is recommended.
 - **global.simulation-loader.analysis.replay.number.iterations**: (integer > 0) when *global.simulation-loader.history.mode"* = CREATE, specifies how many histories/simulations to create.
 When *global.simulation-loader.history.mode"* = READ, specifies how many iterations of ICOSMO will be run on a single history (specified by *global.simulation-loader.history.input-file-path*).
+- **global.simulation-loader.OS**: (LINUX,WINDOWS) LINUX: any '\' or '/' in file path config file property values will be replaced with '/'.
+WINDOWS: any '\' or '/' in file path properties will be replaced with '\'.
 - **global.simulation-loader.root-directory**: (string) the directory path where the ICOSMO simulation java project is found
 - **global.simulation-loader.history.mode**: (CREATE/READ/CONVERT_HISTORY_TO_CSV):
   - CREATE: creates a history